 If you are considering this funeral option then please consider using your local funeral director.
 We look after your loved one locally, and you can usually come and say goodbye before they take their final journey.

-If you use a national firm they will be transported and stored outside of Devon and you will not be able to see them at all.
+If you use a national firm all arrangements will be made by phone and email and your loved one will be transported and stored outside of Devon and you will not be able to see them at all.